bzzzzzzzzzzzzz/dkey/README.md

 Go to http://localhost:8081/ (or whatever 'http-server' gives) in your browser.

+If you don't have it, download the MetaMask extension for your browser.
+Set up a new network by going to Settings > Networks > Add a network > Add a network manually (set it up with RPC URL: HTTP://127.0.0.1:8080).
+Create two new Metamask Accounts with the top two addresses under the "ACCOUNTS" tab in the Ganache Workspace.
+Manually connect MetaMask to the website, if it doesn't do so automatically.

-Input one of the local blockchain addresses used to set up the MetaMask wallets into the top left field - this will be "Alice".
+Input one of the two addresses into the top left field - this will be "Alice".
 Input the 'Test' smart contract address into the top right field.
 Do the same on Bob's page.

-The rest should be easy enough to follow.
+The rest should be easy enough to follow...

 - Big thanks to: